 This active small group trip explores the Seal River estuary along the Hudson Bay by boat, on foot and from the traditional tundra tracker to view polar bears and beluga whales.

 From the pristine Manitoba region, how about swimming with beluga whales and seeing polar bears on foot?
 This active tour is a great opportunity to experience the wildlife in more interesting ways than just sitting in a vehicle.
 You will have the chance to view whales by boat, and canoe and may even have the chance to get in the water.
-You will also have the chance to get out on foot to see polar bears (but also enjoy then from the comfort of a Tundra Tracker).
-Experience the northern lights and beautiful scenery - this really will be a journey to remember.
+There are also opportunities to get out on foot to see polar bears (but also enjoy viewing them from the comfort of a Tundra Tracker).
+Experience the Northern Lights and beautiful scenery on a true journey to remember.